January 27, 2023

 OVERVIEW

-This memorandum provides updated guidance to both AFRH campuses for measures implemented during the COVID pandemic.
+This memorandum provides updated guidance to both AFRH campuses for measures related to COVID-19 following expiration of the national emergency.

 DEFINITIONS